 AMS 881 American Studies Theory,

 Methods, and Bibiolography 3

 AMS 891 Special Topics in American

+Studies 3

+Ono of the following courses (3 credite):

-- b.
-One of the following courses (3 credits): AMS 849 Comparative Ethnic Studies (D) 3
+o.
+One of the following courses (3 credits):

+AMS 849 Comparative Ethnic Studies (D) 3

-AMS 851 Popular Culture Studies An 800-level methods course in another discipline may be used towards this requirement with approval fo the director of the Program in American Studies. - c.
+AMS 851 Popular Culture Studies 3

+An 800-level methods course in another discipline may be used towards this requirement with approval fo the director of the Program in American Studies.

+- c.
 Complete an additional 9 credits in courses at the 400-level or above outside of the Program in American Studies, usually concentrated in a single field or discipline.
 The student's guidance committee may require additional course work and an additional discipline or area of study. - Pass written comprehensive examinations over three fields and an oral comprehensive examination that covers all three of those fields.